 Question: How should ESOPs and RSUs be treated for the 50% test?

-The Code does not address equity compensation.
-This is a significant gap given how common stock-based compensation has become, particularly in technology companies.
+The Code does not explicitly address equity compensation, and the Ministry FAQs have not provided specific guidance on this point.
+This remains an area requiring careful consideration, particularly given how common stock-based compensation has become in technology companies.

 If ESOPs are part of stated CTC and vest during employment, they could be considered remuneration “in respect of employment.”
-However:
+Considerations include:

 - Valuation methodology is undefined